Fairchild Republic A-10 Thunderbolt II: Upgrades

 The A-10 has received many upgrades since entering service.
-In 1978, the A-10 received the Pave Penny laser receiver pod, which receives reflected laser radiation from laser designators to allow the aircraft to deliver laser guided munitions.
-The Pave Penny pod is carried on a pylon mounted below the right side of the cockpit and has a clear view of the ground.
+In 1978, it received the Pave Penny laser receiver pod, mounted on a pylon attached below the right side of the cockpit, which receives reflected laser radiation from laser designators to allow the aircraft to deliver laser-guided munitions.
 In 1980, the A-10 began receiving an inertial navigation system.

 In the early 1990s, the A-10 began to receive the Low-Altitude Safety and Targeting Enhancement (LASTE) upgrade, which provided computerized weapon-aiming equipment, an autopilot, and a ground-collision warning system.
 In 1999, aircraft began receiving Global Positioning System navigation systems and a multi-function display.
 The LASTE system was upgraded with an Integrated Flight & Fire Control Computer (IFFCC).

-Proposed further upgrades included integrated combat search and rescue locator systems and improved early warning and anti-jam self-protection systems, and the Air Force recognized that the A-10's engine power was sub-optimal and had been planning to replace them with more powerful engines since at least 2001 at an estimated cost of $2 billion.
+Proposed further upgrades included integrated combat search and rescue locator systems and improved early warning and anti-jam self-protection systems, and the USAF recognized that the A-10's engine power was sub-optimal and had planned to replace them with more powerful engines since at least 2001 at an estimated cost of $2 billion.